Harhoy/GradientDescent/README.md

 # GradientDescent

-Project to learn how about gradient descent.
+Project to learn about gradient descent.

 Two different methods are implemented: